getporter/porter/docs/content/mixin-dev-guide/commands.md

 ## invoke

-The invoke command (optional) is called from inside the invocation image during the `porter run` command when a custom action defined in the bundle is executed.
+The invoke command (optional) is called from inside the bundle image during the `porter run` command when a custom action defined in the bundle is executed.
 The current step from the manifest is passed on stdin.
 The mixin should write any output values to their own files in the `/cnab/app/porter/outputs/` directory.